-"Enough!" shouted the king, silencing the entire square.
+"Enough!" the king shouted, silencing the entire square.
 All eyes were instantly on him.
 "This has dragged on long enough.
 You cannot beat me, you never could, and yet you continue to fight the inevitable.
 And now, now my dragon is dead because of your foolishness.
 You will swear yourself to me, Eragon, and we will be done with this mess."

 "You will not have a choice.
-This ends now, youngling," said the king.
+This ends now, youngling," the king seethed.
 He began to stride over towards Eragon.
 Saphira took a menacing step forward and roared at the evil king, releasing a torrent of fire from her jaw.
 He raised his arm and the flames passed harmlessly on either side of him.
 When she cut off the fire, Galbatorix looked at her impassively.

 "Saphira, it seems you have misunderstood me.
 This fight is between me and your rider, you will take no part in this," Galbatorix said to her.

 "No, we wont," he said softly.
 The king pointed at Saphira and Eragon felt a brush of wind pass him.
 Saphira's forelegs rose into the air before her.
 Eragon could sense Saphira struggle against the invisible pull on them but she wasn't strong enough.
 Once her legs were held out before her, Galbatorix twisted his arm.

 Two loud cracks echoed across the square.
 Eragon immediately screamed in agony as Saphira collapsed to the dirt.
 Her roar was now a mere whimper as she tried to adjust herself to get the weight off her front legs.
 The sight of them at odd angles infuriated Eragon but he focused on forming the right spell to heal her legs.

 "No, Eragon," the king said.